NicholasMoser/Naruto-GNT-Modding/gnt4/docs/file_formats/seq.md

 | 00 00 01 00 |  High          |
 | 00 00 08 00 |  Weak Strength |

-24 1A 48 00 is K2F, which are special flags and generally not used for most moves.
+`24 1A 48 00` is K2F, which are special flags and generally not used for most moves.

-24 1A 09 00 is NF flags, which are generally seen as character state flags.
+`24 1A 09 00` is NF flags, which are generally seen as character state flags.
 This is where you find invulnerability, lighting, etc.

-At 040 we have 04 02 02 3F which notates animations.
+* 040 we have 04 02 02 3F which notates animations.
 00 00 00 90 is Naruto’s first jab.
 Changing the animation ID changes which animation plays during the duration of the move, but does not change any of the other properties.

-070 is 21 07 00 26 which is the frames the hitbox is active, listed in hex.
+* 070 is 21 07 00 26 which is the frames the hitbox is active, listed in hex.
 Naruto’s 5B is 00 0E 00 11, which means that the hitbox first appears on frame 14 (0E) and disappears on 17 (11).
 This means that it has an active hitbox from 14 – 16.

-078 begins to list 21 04 00 26 which are the hitbox locations and sizes.
+* 078 begins to list 21 04 00 26 which are the hitbox locations and sizes.
 Hitboxes are always in a circle, but are dictated by the bone and the size of the hitbox.
 Following the prefix is always 00 BB 00 SS 00 00 00 00 where BB is the bone ID and SS is the size.
 The size, in some instances can take up more of the bits than just the two.
 For example: 00 10 01 00 would be bone 10 and size 1 00 (hex of course).

-090: 21 05 00 26 states the POW, DMG, and GRD of a move, in that order.
+* 090 is 21 05 00 26 states the POW, DMG, and GRD of a move, in that order.
 POW is how much damage the move does to the lifebar.
 DMG, when combined with the strength of the move in the KF flags, is determined for how long a move stuns when it doesn’t do anything special in KF.
 GRD is how much damage the move does to an opponent’s guard.
 These numbers are generally the same across the board, but generally have more DMG for first jabs and certain move’s like Haku’s 2X stomp.
 GRD is slightly increased for characters like Tsunade as well.

-0AC lists 21 06 00 26 XX XX YY YY where this lists the ANG, being the launching power of the move, or the lift if the opponent is airborne, and the DIR, being the direction the move hits.
+* 0AC lists 21 06 00 26 XX XX YY YY where this lists the ANG, being the launching power of the move, or the lift if the opponent is airborne, and the DIR, being the direction the move hits.
 Moves like Sasuke 6B have a high enough DIR that they turn around back facing opponents on hit.
 When finding DIR, the number determines the direction the opponent is hit as well.
 To find the opposite number, subtract the value given (ex: E0 00) from 10000 in a hex calculator.
 10000 – E000 = 2000

-0B4 lists the first example of a Synchronous Timer.
+* 0B4 lists the first example of a Synchronous Timer.
 20 11 26 3F is the prefix, 20 12 00 26 is the suffix.
 00 00 00 0A tells us that the timer lasts 10 frames.
 This means that anything after this timer takes place after frame 10, the synchronous timers continue to give more information throughout the move.
 This is generally where adjustments to NF and AF flags will happen throughout a move.

 In moves like Naruto’s 5A for example will show 47 00 00 26: Calls a projectile’s info.
 In the below example 00 00 75 00 is a pointer.